 Currently in some markets, suppliers can block consumers accessing services from others.
-The Clean Energy Package recognises the role of aggregators in particular and allows consumers to conclude a contract with them without suppliers' permission (art 13).
+The Clean Energy Package recognises the role of aggregators in particular and allows consumers to conclude a contract with them without suppliers' permission (Electricity Market Directive Art.
+13).
 However, this raises the question of how these and the potential wide range of other intermediaries are regulated, compared to suppliers.
 For example: